LukeShortCloud/rootpages/markdown/file_systems.md

     * lzo = Faster file system performance
     * no = Disable compression (default)
 * notreelog = Disable journaling.
 This may improve performance but can result in a loss of the file system if power is lost.
-* subvolume = Mount a subvolume contained inside a BtrFS file system.
+* subvol = Mount a subvolume contained inside a BtrFS file system.
 * ssd = Enables various solid state drive optimizations.
 This does not turn on TRIM support.
 * discard = Enables TRIM support.
 [2]